Decca Navigator System: Detailed principles of operation

 It was phase comparison at this common frequency that resulted in the hyperbolic lines of position.
 The interval between two adjacent hyperbolas on which the signals are in phase was called a lane.
-Since the wavelength of the common frequency was small compared with the distance between the Master and Slave stations there were many possible lines of position for a given phase difference, and so a unique position could not be arrived at by this method.
+Since the wavelength of the common frequency was small compared with the distance between the master and secondary stations there were many possible lines of position for a given phase difference, and so a unique position could not be arrived at by this method.

 Other receivers, typically for aeronautical applications, divided the transmitted frequencies down to the basic frequency (1f) for phase comparison, rather than multiplying them up to the LCM frequency.

 Lanes and zones

 A 1967 Admiralty Decca Chart of the Thames Estuary, marked with red and green lanes and zones.

 Early Decca receivers were fitted with three rotating Decometers that indicated the phase difference for each pattern.
 Each Decometer, which could be read to a resolution of a centilane, drove a second indicator that counted the number of lanes traversed - each 360 degrees of phase difference was one lane traversed.
 In this way, assuming the point of departure was known, a more or less distinct location could be identified.

 The lanes were grouped into zones, with 18 green, 24 red, or 30 purple lanes in each zone.
-This meant that on the baseline (the straight line between the Master and its Slave) the zone width was the same for all three patterns of a given chain.
+This meant that on the baseline (the straight line between the master and its secondary) the zone width was the same for all three patterns of a given chain.
 Typical lane and zone widths on the baseline are shown in the table below (for chain 5B):